cometbft/cometbft/docs/references/config/config.toml.md

 The `timeout_commit` is not a required component of the consensus algorithm, meaning that there are no liveness implications if it is set to `0s`.
-But it does have implications in the way the application rewards validators.
+But it may have implications in the way the application rewards validators.

 ### consensus.double_sign_check_height